Arizona suspect linked to 4 recent shooting deaths found dead in hotel room, police say

 Scottsdale and Phoenix police traced the suspect linked to the four murders to the Extended Stay Hotel on North 69th Street.
 Authorities heard several shots fired inside a hotel room as officers closed in.
 Police did not fire any shots.

 The suspect, who was not yet identified, was found dead from an apparent self-inflicted gunshot wound.
-Police said more information will be released in a
+Police said more information will be released in a press conference later Monday.

 Authorities confirmed Monday the suspect was linked to the four murders in Scottsdale and Phoenix, the latest one occurring on Saturday.